 Water is the only thinner that you will ever need for acrylic paints.
 If you really need to you can use an acrylic medium but in most circumstances it isn’t really necessary.
 If you paint with acrylic paint thinned with water directly onto unprimed paper, it will soak into the paper more and give a more matt finish similar to watercolors.
 However this can easily be changed by priming the paper before you start painting.

 This is part of what makes acrylic paints so flexible.
 You can use them in so many different ways.
 If you use the water thinned paint on a surface that has previously been primed with acrylic, they will dry on the surface with a semi gloss sheen just as they do when they aren’t thinned.

 Be careful not to overwork your paintings.
-Concentrate on getting all the colours on as quickly as you can.
+Concentrate on getting all the colors on as quickly as you can.
 W from dark to light, cleaning your brushes thoroughly each time.
-When all the colours are roughly applied, take a clean dry brush and lightly work the edges together to create the gradients of colour and tone you want.
-Wipe your brushes regularly to make sure everything doesn’t just end up amuddy brown colour.
+When all the colors are roughly applied, take a clean dry brush and lightly work the edges together to create the gradients of color and tone you want.
+Wipe your brushes regularly to make sure everything doesn’t just end up amuddy brown color.